gbif/ipt/dataHostingCentres.md

 ## Colombia

-Provides helpdesk support to new publishers in Spain, and hosting support for datasets on the [SiB Colombia IPT](http://ipt.sibcolombia.net/sib/).
+SiB Colombia provides helpdesk support to new publishers in Colombia, and hosting support for datasets on the [SiB Colombia IPT](http://ipt.sibcolombia.net/sib/).
 Please contact SiB Colombia <sib@humboldt.org.co> for assistance.

 ## Denmark

-Provides helpdesk support to new publishers in Spain, and hosting support for datasets on the [DanBIF IPT](http://danbif.au.dk/ipt/).
+DanBIF provides helpdesk support to new publishers in Denmark, and hosting support for datasets on the [DanBIF IPT](http://danbif.au.dk/ipt/).
 Please contact DanBIF <icalabuig@snm.ku.dk> for assistance.

 ## France

-Provides helpdesk support to new publishers in Spain, and hosting support for datasets on the [GBIF France IPT](http://www.gbif.fr/ipt/).
+GBIF France provides helpdesk support to new publishers in France, and hosting support for datasets on the [GBIF France IPT](http://www.gbif.fr/ipt/).
 Please contact GBIF-France <archambeau@gbif.fr> for assistance.

 ## Spain

-Provides helpdesk support to new publishers in Spain, and hosting support for datasets on the [GBIF Spain IPT](http://www.gbif.es/ipt/).
+GBIF Spain provides helpdesk support to new publishers in Spain, and hosting support for datasets on the [GBIF Spain IPT](http://www.gbif.es/ipt/).
 Please contact info@gbif.es for assistance.